look4pritam/FunWithAI/Quiz.md

 ### 29. Gen-AI is used for developing Apple Siri.
 True or False
 Answer: True

-### 30. Gen-AI is used for developing Apple Siri.
+### 30. Gen-AI is used for developing Google Assistant.
 True or False
 Answer: True

-### 31. Gen-AI is used for developing Google Assistant.
+### 31. Gen-AI is used for developing Microsoft Cortana.
 True or False
 Answer: True

-### 32. Gen-AI is used for developing Microsoft Cortana.
-True or False
-Answer: True

-### 33. What is the name of latest large language model from Meta?
+### 32. What is the name of latest large language model from Meta?
 Answer: Llama 3.2

+### 33. What is the name of latest large language model from OpenAI?
+Answer: ChatGPT o1